O-2wice/DS_Lab_Project/docs/INTERPRETATION_DEPLOYMENT_README.md

 - Which factors drove the prediction?
 - Can we trust this prediction?

-**Why this matters in finance:** Regulators (Basel III, IFRS 9) require explainability.
-Banks can't just say "the model said so."
+**Why this matters in business:** Stakeholders and auditors require explainability.
+Companies can't make decisions based on "the model said so" without justification.

 ### 1.2 Our Solution: SHAP Values